functionally/mantis/ReadMe.md

 Instead of storing the signing key in a file that is referenced by the configuration file, the tool can read the key from a pipe such as standard input or from a Unix socket.
 For example, if the key file was encrypted using GnuPG, the following command will pipe the decrypted key into the tool:

-	gpg -d my-key.skey.gpg | mantis transact my-config.mantis . . .
+	gpg -d my-key.skey.gpg | mantra transact my-config.mantra . . .

-where the configuration file `my-config.mantis` has set the signing key to `/dev/stdin`.
+where the configuration file `my-config.mantra` has set the signing key to `/dev/stdin`.
 Similar, one can use a Unix socket to achieve a similar result:

 	if [ ! -e payment.skey ]
 	then